-A young man happily makes his way in the world, blithely unaware he is about to step off a cliff.
+The Fool Tarot card depicts a young man happily making his way in the world, blithely unaware he is about to step off a cliff.
 With a bag on a stick holding his belongings and his loyal dog following him, he holds in his free hand a flower.
 The sun beams from above and behind him are mountains.

 The Fool can appear at the start of the Tarot or the end signifying how the circle of life repeats itself.
 We are all the Fool and we must all learn our own lessons as we journey through life.
 That journey, the Fool’s journey, is depicted in the remaining cards of the Tarot.